rpominov/fun-task/README.md

 function computation(onSuccess, onFailure) {
   // ...
   return () => {
-    // ... cancelation logic
+    // ... cancellation logic
   }
 }
 ```

 From Task API perspective computation is just a function that accepts two callbacks.
 It should call one of those callbacks after completion with the final result.
-Also a computation may return a function with cancelation logic or it can return `undefined`
+Also a computation may return a function with cancellation logic or it can return `undefined`
-if particular computation has no cancelation logic.
+if particular computation has no cancellation logic.

 Creating a Task from a computation is easy, we just call `task = Task.create(computation)`.
 This is very similar to `new Promise(computation)`, but Task won't call `computation`